lucasfelixc/twitter-clone-relay/typegraphql-twitter-api/README.md

 # Welcome

-This is the repository of my Youtube video where I explained about type-graphql.
-You can check this video here: https://www.youtube.com/watch?v=1gqa0eQ8uSM&t=695s

 # Running the project.

 First, you must have to have a mongo image running.
 I use to use docker to help me with it.
 So, I recommend you to also use docker.